-Before uninstalling or installing software, your can preserve your nView Desktop Manager and/or NVIDIA display settings by using the nView Desktop Manager Profiles features.
+Before uninstalling or installing software, your can preserve your nView Desktop Manager and/or NVIDIA Display settings by using the nView Desktop Manager Profiles features and following the steps below.

-Note: Follow the steps below and/or refer to the NVIDIA nView Desktop Manager User's Guide for details.
-Under Windows XP/2000 and Windows NT 4.0, you must have, at least, Power User access privileges in order to create or save a profile.
+Note: Under Windows XP/2000 and Windows NT 4.0, you must have, at least, Power User access privileges in order to create or save a profile.
 (Refer to Windows Help if you need an explanation of Power User access rights.)